Is It Respectful to Live Stream a Funeral?

 Funerals can include deeply personal and emotional moments, and handling these with care is essential.

-With experience comes the understanding of when to capture a moment closely, when to remain at a respectful distance, and when to simply allow the moment to unfold without focus.
+With experience comes understanding — of when to capture a moment closely, when to remain at a respectful distance, and when to simply allow the moment to unfold without the camera.
 This judgement is what ensures the dignity of the service is always maintained.

 Privacy and Security